Updated Dec 2015

 4:23 So neither I, nor my brethren, nor my servants, nor the men of the guard which followed me, none of us put off our clothes, saving that every one put them off for washing.

 Then the workers complained they did not get enough support in food and necessities from those who lived in the countryside outside of Jerusalem.
-As the builders needed support for their daily needs so the workers in spiritual things need help and support for daily necessities.
+As the builders needed support for their daily needs so the workers in spiritual things need help and support for their daily necessities.
 Brethren, I thank you for all your prayers and other support for this effort.

 Nehemiah 5:1 And there was a great cry of the people and of their wives against their brethren the Jews.